 To evaluate the modified radial function $\tilde{R}$, let us consider a Green function $g(x,x')$ which satisfies

-and out-going boundary condition at infinity.
+and the outgoing boundary condition at infinity.
 For $x \neq x'$, the Green function $g(x, x')$ in the exterior regime can be described by the homogenous solution~\eqref{eq:far}.
-For $x>x'$ the coefficients $A$ and $B$ are $A_{\rm o}$ and $B_{\rm o}$ satisfying Eq.~\eqref{eq:farratio} given the out-going boundary condition, while for $x<x'$ the coefficients, say $A_{\rm in}$ and $B_{\rm in}$, can be obtained by matching $g(x,x')$ at $x=x'$.
+For $x>x'$ the coefficients $A$ and $B$ are $A_{\rm o}$ and $B_{\rm o}$ satisfying Eq.~\eqref{eq:farratio} given the outgoing boundary condition, while for $x<x'$ the coefficients, say, $A_{\rm in}$ and $B_{\rm in}$, can be obtained by matching $g(x,x')$ at $x=x'$.
 In particular, according to Eq.~\eqref{eq:green}, the value of $g$ is continuous at $x=x'$, leading to

 and the derivative of $g'$ satisfies